haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/config/config-create.md

 <h2 id="config-files-extend-create">Extend configuration types</h2>
 To extend an existing configuration type, you need only create a configuration file in your {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %}.

-For example, to add an event observer, you create `app/etc/events.xml` and declare a new observer.
+例如， to add an event observer, you create `app/etc/events.xml` and declare a new observer.

 Because the event configuration type already exists in Magento, the loader and the `events.xsd` validating schema are already present and functional.